ketchupok/half-physler/README.md

 ## Bela
-Connect a sound source to the audioIn0 of your Bela board.
+This example needs an external signal!
+So connect a sound source to the audioIn0 of your Bela board.
 And a speaker to your right output, to hear some sound.

 ```
 make installBela